abstractmath.org

 Sets as elements of sets

 A set, being a math object, can be an element of another set.
-Furthermore, if it is, its elements are not necessarily elements of that other set.
+Furthermore, if it is, its elements are not necessarily elements of that other set because the specification says that a set is a math object that is distinct from its elements.

 Example